Sebastian-Montoya-B/Alpha-PDI/README.md

 2.  abun -\> vector.
 It contains the resource abundances of the columns of the interaction matrix.

+3. corrected -\> logical.
+If "TRUE" it calculates alpha PDI corrected by the maximum possible value given the total number of interactions of the consumer.

 ## (2) genfun

 Computes the other generality indices calculated in our study for an interaction matrix (or vector) and its resource abundance vector.